VickyDJohn/PhotoLabs/README.md

    ```sh
    npm install
    ```
+3. Make a copy of the .env.example file and rename the duplicated file to '.env.development'

-3. Navigate to the project directory's frontend folder and install the required dependencies
+4. Navigate to the project directory's frontend folder and install the required dependencies
    ```sh
    cd PhotoLabs/frontend/
    ```